rootkovska/rootkovska.github.io/_posts/2015-02-09-my-new-git-based-blog.md

-While the use of [Markdown](http://en.wikipedia.org/wiki/Markdown) and [Jekyll](http://jekyllrb.com/), which is natively used by GitHub Pages to render nicely looking static HTML, makes this repo somehow GitHub-specific, special care has been taken to make all the content human readable even without Jekyll pre-processing and when viewed using standard plaintext editors.
+While the use of [Markdown](http://en.wikipedia.org/wiki/Markdown) and [Jekyll](http://jekyllrb.com/), which is natively used by GitHub Pages to render nicely looking static HTML, makes this repo somehow GitHub-specific, special care has been taken to make all the content human-readable even without Jekyll pre-processing and when viewed using standard plaintext editors.

 Moreover, it's not just *me* who can move this blog to some other hosting